 Workshop: Presentation, Framing, and Tagging

-Learn the best ways to mount, preserve, display and tag your work for presentation in a professional gallery.
+This workshop will focus on the best ways to mount, preserve, display and tag your work for presentation in a professional gallery and specifically for the upcoming exhibition, the Holiday Gift Gallery.
+Led by David Crowell, Custom Frame Services, Eva Buttacavoli, DVAC Executive Director, and Beth DeVilbiss, DVAC Events Coordinator.
 Members: Free; Non-Members: $5

 4th Annual Town Hall Meeting

 Artists of all backgrounds and experiences are invited to learn about opportunities for the coming year from representatives from local and regional visual arts organizations.
 Includes time for networking and group discussion of issues and needs.
 Free; coffee provided.